openservicemesh/osm-docs/content/en/docs/demos/local_rate_limit_connections.md

 weight: 22
 ---

-This guide demonstrates how to configure rate limiting for L4 TCP connections destined to a target host that is a part of an OSM managed service mesh.
+This guide demonstrates how to configure local rate limiting for L4 TCP connections destined to a target host that is a part of an OSM managed service mesh.

 ## Prerequisites